 Due to FAA office budget and manpower restrictions, you’ll find it more expedient to work with a DAR.
 Not all DARs are authorized to do all types of airworthiness certificates, so you will need a certification inspection done by a DAR who is authorized to issue the particular type of certificate you desire.
 Use the following link to find a DAR who can issue the type of airworthiness certificate you seek:

-The FAA DART Directory (PDF) provides a list of DARs, by state and technical discipline.
+The FAA DAR Directory (PDF) provides a list of DARs, by state and technical discipline.